Five Ways to Bring More Ease into Selling at a Market

 I much prefer shopping at a market table that is organized and pleasant to look at, so that's what I attempt to achieve at my own table.

-It sucks when someone hands you a big bill that you can’t make change for.
-Maybe it means interrupting your neighbouring table for help, scraping it up in coins, or losing out on a sale altogether, all of which are awkward and usually don’t feel great.
+Maybe it means interrupting your neighbouring table for help, scraping it up in coins, or losing out on a sale altogether… all of which are awkward and usually don't feel great.

-Before I got a square reader, I used to accept e-transfers.
-However, it’s cumbersome when you’re busy and I’ve been burned with transfers not going through because of an email address being hastily entered incorrectly.
+Before I got a Square reader, I used to accept e-transfers.
+However, it's cumbersome when you're busy, and I've been burned with transfers not going through because of an email address being hastily entered incorrectly.

 Mobile payment devices are quite accessible these days (Square still seems to be the most inexpensive), and people just seem to carry less and less cash, so if you're planning on selling at markets regularly, I'd highly recommend one.